gedvan/d8-config/Readme.md

 ];
 ~~~

-To enable development settings, you may copy `web/sites/example.settings.local.php` and change db info.
+To enable development settings, you may copy `web/sites/example.settings.local.php` and add the above settings to the end.

 6\.
 Create and setup permissions for files folder